 To enable Storm Control on a port, you specify the packet type (broadcast/multicast) and maximum transmission rate.
 The system measures the incoming Broadcast and Multicast frame rates separately on each port and discards frames when the rate exceeds the specified maximum.

-Interface Select the unit number and port from which storm control is enabled.
+Interface Indicates the interface from which storm control is enabled.